History of tactics in association football: "Match of the century"

 From the 1930s until the 1950s, the most common formation was the WM formation, or a 3-2-2-3, as it provided a good balance of offense and defense, and was well-equipped to deal with the 2-3-5 pyramid formation that dominated the periods prior.
 These tactics were flipped on their head, however, during the 1953 match between England and Hungary, which has been called the Match of the Century.
-The Hungarian team at the time, which featured player Ferenc Puskas (an individual widely considered to be one of the greatest players of all time), utilized a WW formation, or a 2-3-2-3.
+The Hungarian team at the time utilized a WW formation, or a 2-3-2-3.
 This formation created an overload in the midfield, giving the team more passing options and opportunities to progress the ball forward, whilst also utilizing a false 9 that created attacking opportunities for the Hungarian wingers.
 This tactic revolutionized football tactics as a whole as it utilized multiple core principles of football, manufacturing numerical and spatial advantages across the pitch.
-Through these revolutionary tactics, Hungary won the match 6-3, inciting a complete tactical shift across England and the rest of the world.
+Through these revolutionary tactics, Hungary won the match 6–3, inciting a complete tactical shift across England and the rest of the world.

 Catenaccio

 What spelled the end for both the WM and WW formations was the success of the Italian side Inter Milan with the defensively-minded Catenaccio formation.
 This formation was used with moderate success in the late 1950s and early 1960s by the likes of Nereo Rocco and Alfredo Foni.
 This formation didn't reach its potential until utilized by Helenio Herrera at Inter Milan starting in 1960.
-Herrera's Catenaccio was set up as a 5-3-2, a complete inversion of the once popularized 2-3-5 pyramid.
+Herrera's Catenaccio was set up as a 5–3–2, a complete inversion of the once popularized 2-3-5 pyramid.
 His defensively minded tactic utilized a "libero" or "sweeper" that sat behind the defensive line in order to recover loose balls, help mark opposing strikers, and double up on attacking players when necessary.
 Tactics in the 1960s such as the Catenaccio prioritized strong and physically minded defenders.
 Due to the growing popularity of such tactics, offensive-minded tactics of the past began to see less and less use.